nightroman/Invoke-Build/README.md

 completely on the stack.
 The engine does not change environment variables, the path, and global variables and settings.
 This is all up to build scripts.

-## What Does It Build?
+## How Does It Work?

-All it builds is a sequence of script blocks defined in scripts by several `task` statements with parameters which establish task names, script blocks, dependencies, conditions, and inputs and outputs for incremental and partial incremental tasks.
-Then this sequence of task scripts is invoked.
+The engine builds a sequence of tasks defined in build scripts by `task` statements which provide task names, dependencies, conditions, inputs and outputs, and script blocks.
+Then this sequence is checked for trivial issues like missing or cyclic dependencies.
+If everything is fine the initial tasks and their task trees are invoked according to the rules.

 [More...](https://github.com/nightroman/Invoke-Build/wiki/How-Build-Works)